adriamooney/caring-spruce-41061/src/pages/index.md

 sections:
   - type: hero_section
     content: >
-      Data driven services for the cannabis industry.
       Cannabis is rapidly growing and *highly competitive*.

-Bhanga Tech empowers stores and growers with the infrastructure tools the industry deserves.
+      Bhanga Tech understands the strains on each license type.
+Whether you hold a single or multiple licenses, competition is thick and margins fierce.

+      We focus on helping business leaders navigate one of the fastest growing, most regulated industries in the US.

+      Bhanga provides data driven services and consulting for the cannabis industry.
     actions: []
     image_alt: Hero section placeholder image
     media_position: left